1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

 Mr. Casazza served as a law clerk to Justice Samuel Alito on the Supreme Court of the United States and for Judge Jennifer Walker Elrod on the United States Court of Appeals for the Fifth Circuit.

-He is a member of the bars of New York and the District of Columbia and is admitted to practice in the United States Court of Appeals for the Fifth Circuit.
+He is a member of the bars of New York and the District of Columbia and is admitted to practice before the Supreme Court of the United States, the United States Courts of Appeals for the D.C., Second, Third, Fourth, Fifth, and Ninth Circuits and in the United States District Court for the District of Columbia.

 Harvard University - 2015 Juris Doctor